Y0Coss/docs-fork/pages/web_cloud/domains/domain_holder_contact_management/guide.en-gb.md

 - You have a [domain name](/links/web/domains) registered with OVHcloud.
 - You have access to the [OVHcloud Control Panel](/links/manager).
-- You have received an email from OVHcloud stating that action is required regarding your domain name owner contact details.
+- You have received an email from OVHcloud stating that action is required regarding your domain name holder contact details.
 - Check the following points to ensure that this is not a fraudulent email:
     - The subject of the email contains your NIC handle (e.g.: `aa00000-ovh`) and your domain name (e.g.: `domain.tld`).
     - The URL mentioned in the email starts off with: `https://www.ovh.com/manager/#/web/domain/operation/`.

 ## Instructions

-### 1 - Owner email verification after purchase or modification of the owner's contact email for a domain name
+### 1 - Holder email verification after purchase or modification of the holder's contact email for a domain name

 Click on the tabs below to view each of the **2** steps.

 > [!tabs]
 > **Step 1**

->> After the order, the domain name owner will receive an email from OVH to validate their email address and confirm it is reachable.
+>> After the order, the domain name holder will receive an email from OVH to validate their email address and confirm it is reachable.

 > **Step 2**

-By clicking on "Confirm your email address", a new page will open with a link directly validating the owner's email address.
+By clicking on "Confirm your email address", a new page will open with a link directly validating the holder's email address.

 >> ![Email address verification](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/email-address-verification-for-one-of-your-domain-names.png){.thumbnail}

 > **Step 2 bis**

-If step 2 does not work, the owner can manually validate their email address using the one-time code provided in the email and by clicking on "Email validation form"
+If step 2 does not work, the holder can manually validate their email address using the one-time code provided in the email and by clicking on "Email validation form"

 >> ![Holder contact email validation](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/holder-contact-email-validation_cgi.png){.thumbnail}

 >> ![Validation email CGI](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/validation-email-CGI.png){.thumbnail}

-### 2 - Correct or complete the contact details of the domain name owner as an administrator
+### 2 - Correct or complete the contact details of the domain name holder as an administrator

 Click on the tabs below to view each of the **5** steps.